RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

-Once you imported the _smallrye-health extension_, the _/health_ endpoint is exposed directly that can be used to run the health check procedures.
+When you import the _smallrye-health extension_, the _/health_ endpoint is automatically exposed directly that can be used to run the health check procedures.

  * Run the Inventory application via `mvn compile quarkus:dev` or click on **Build and Run Locally** in Commands Palette: